 Above: Uploading files is usually as simple as dragging files from your computer (left) to a web host (right).

-FTP tools make it possible to see so-called “invisible” files: those that your Mac or Windows OS won’t show in their respective Finder and Explorer.
+FTP tools make it possible to see so-called “invisible” files: those that a Mac or Windows PC won’t show in their respective Finder and Explorer.
 These files are hidden from common users because they’re not something that common users need to deal with.

-But websites are neither common nor users.
-So here’s how they work: Invisible files’ names begin with a dot.
-As in “.htaccess”.
-Yep, add a period to the start of a filename and most operating systems won’t show them.
-So what?
+But websites are neither common, nor are they users.
+So here’s how they work: Invisible files’ names begin with a dot, like “.something”.

 A particular invisible file — .htaccess — is required to run the Grawlix CMS.
 But you can’t see it.
-If your Grawlix CMS installation came with a file called “htaccess.txt”, then drop the “.txt” (including the dot) and put a dot at the beginning of its name. “htaccess.txt” becomes “.htaccess” when you upload it to your web host.
+That’s why the Grawlix CMS comes with a file named htaccess.txt.
+After you upload this file, rename it: drop the .txt (including the dot) and put a dot at the beginning of its name.
+So htaccess.txt becomes .htaccess after you upload it to your web host.

-Which is “best” is a matter of opinion.
+Lots of programs will let you send files to remote servers.
+Some are free.
+Some have lots of features.
+Popular ones include Fetch, Filezilla, Transmit and WinFTP.
 You can’t go wrong with something that will let you transfer files and set file permissions.
 Bonus points if it lets you rename files on the server.